IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 writes the resulting examples as TFRecords.

 The [repository][example-weather-forecast] provides a wrapper for executing the pipeline on Cloud Dataflow.
-The following figure is taken from Cloud DataFlow, and it shows the data flow with respect to all four modes:
+The following figure is taken from Cloud Dataflow, and it shows the data flow with respect to all four modes:

 ![](/assets/images/2019-12-31-sequential-data/dataflow.svg)